jamessimone/apex-rollup/README.md

 - `Defer Processing` (optional, default `true`) - true by default, otherwise when checked it must be set to `{!$GlobalConstant.False}` in order to immediately kick off rolling up.
 Otherwise, you have to call the separate invocable method `Process Deferred Rollups` at the end of your flow.
 Otherwise, each invocable action kicks off a separate queueable/batch job. **Note** - for extremely large flows calling dozens of rollup operations, it behooves the end user / admin to occasionally call the `Process Deferred Rollups` to separate rollup operations into different jobs.
 You'll avoid running out of memory by doing so.
 - `Records To Rollup` - a collection of SObjects.
 These need to be stored in a collection variable.
 Like the `Perform rollup on records` invocable, this collection is not marked as required to get around a weird bug in the Flow engine with required fields and `Get Records`.
 If the collection you are passing in comes not from a record-triggered Flow, but from `Get Records`, this prevents you from having to check explicitly in Flow if the collection is null or not.
 You should **always** provide this input!
 - `Calc Item Type When Rollup Started From Parent` - only necessary to provide if `Is Rollup Started From Parent` is enabled on your CMDT record.
 Normally in this invocable, the calc item type is figured out by examining the passed-in collection - but when the collection is the parent records, we need the SObject name of the calculation items explicitly defined.
-- `Grandparent Relationship Field Path` (optional) - if [you are rolling up to a grandparent (or greater) parent object](#grandparent-rollups), use this field to establish the full relationship name of the field, eg from Opportunity Line Items directly to an Account's Annual Revenue: `Opportunity.Account.AnnualRevenue` would be used here.
-The field name should match up with what is being used in `Rollup Field On Lookup Object`.

 #### Process Deferred Rollups